 If you’re looking for the full scoop on how to prepare for BFCM—and how to use owned marketing channels to have your best Q4 yet—you’ve come to the right place.
 We’re happy to help when it comes to creating SMS and email marketing content that converts.

 Why “start earlier” isn’t cliché Black Friday Cyber Monday advice

 “Start earlier” may sound like cliche advice for the Black Friday Cyber Monday planner, but it’s useful if you want to stop relying on paid ads to carry you through the holiday season.

 Your paid advertising strategy from 2020 is obsolete.
 Since then, data privacy changes have wiped out audience targeting on social media, customer acquisition costs have increased, and return on ad spend has decreased.
-As a result, more retailers are investing in building and segmenting their email and SMS lists to reach people who are more likely to buy from their brand.
+As a result, more ecommerce marketers and retailers are investing in building and segmenting their email list and SMS lists to reach people who are more likely to buy from their brand.

 In this case, early BFCM planning means analyzing your owned lists so you can segment them for targeted, effective Q4 holiday promotion.
 This is where a successful Black Friday Cyber Monday starts—by realizing that the days of blasting your whole email list with the same messages are over.

 Keep reading to find out how to put this principle to practice for your Black Friday Cyber Monday season.
 Here’s what you’ll learn:

 - When you should send Black Friday Cyber Monday emails